Battery cage: United States

 As of March 2020, California, Massachusetts, Washington, Michigan, Ohio, and Rhode Island had passed laws banning the use of battery cages, and the former three additionally banned the sale of eggs produced in battery cages.
-Michigan's ban of battery cages and the sale of non-cage-free eggs in the state, adopted in November 2019, will enter into force at the end of 2024.
+Michigan's ban of battery cages and the sale of non-cage-free eggs in the state, adopted in November 2019, went into force at the end of 2024.

 The passage of California Proposition 2 in 2008 aimed, in part, to reduce or eliminate the problems associated with battery cages, by setting the standard for space relative to free movement and wingspan, rather than cage size.
+This was followed by 2018 California Proposition 12.

 Battery cages are illegal in Michigan due to HB 5127, passed in 2009, which mandates that certain farm animals have enough room to stand up, lie down, turn around, and extend their limbs, rather than being confined in tiny cages.

 In Ohio, there is a moratorium on permits for the construction of new battery cages as of June 2010.

 Oregon SB 805 also banned battery cages and set forth a transition to enriched colony cages, doubling the space per egg-laying hen.
 This law served as the model for a national agreement between the Humane Society of the United States and the United Egg Producers.